 On the remaining limit, namely for large $T$, if the field is massive there is no additional restriction.
 Instead, the massless case is more subtle: we can split the $s$ integral into two, one for $s\in(0,1/2)$ and the other for $s\in(1/2,1)$.
 Each of these integrals contains a propagator whose expansion for large $T$ provides an additional factor $T^{-3/2}$, while not interfering in the convergence of the $s$ integral; this yields a power counting

 In other words, one needs to impose the further condition $\operatorname{Re}D>1$ to guarantee the convergence of both the integrals in $T$ and $s$.

-Of course one could made a rigorous proof of the preceeding statements, for example considering Fubini's theorem and the bound \eqref{eq:erfc_bound2} from Appendix \ref{app:erfc}.
-Without entering into details, for a sufficiently regular $\eta(\para[k])$ the expression \eqref{eq:master} is well-defined at least in the region in which $1<\operatorname{Re} D<3$.
+Of course one could made a rigorous proof of the preceding statements, for example considering Fubini's theorem and the bound \eqref{eq:erfc_bound2} from Appendix \ref{app:erfc}.
+Without entering into details, for a sufficiently regular $\eta(\para[k])$ the expression \eqref{eq:master} is well defined at least in the region in which $1<\operatorname{Re} D<3$.
 In particular, in the physically relevant case $D=4$ a regularization should be provided.
 This will be performed in the following section.